NeoGeographyToolkit/StereoPipeline/docs/examples/historical.rst

 be unclear where the proper location for the corner is due to edge artifacts in the film.
 Do your best to select the image corners such that obvious artifacts are kept out and all reasonable image sections are kept in.

 ASP provides a simple Python tool called ``historical_helper.py`` to rotate the image so that the top edge is horizontal while also cropping the boundaries.
+This tool requires installing the ImageMagick software.
+See :numref:`historical_helper` for more details.

 Pass in the corner coordinates as shown below in the order top-left, top-right, bot-right, bot-left (column then row).
 This is also a good opportunity to simplify the file names going forwards.

-This tool expects the ``convert`` tool, part of the ImageMagick software.

 ::

-     historical_helper.py rotate-crop --input-path DS1105-2248DA082.tif  --output-path aft.tif \
+     historical_helper.py rotate-crop                                     \
-       --interest-points '4523 1506  114956 1450  114956 9355  4453 9408'
+       --interest-points '4523 1506  114956 1450  114956 9355  4453 9408' \
+       --input-path DS1105-2248DA082.tif                                  \
+       --output-path aft.tif
-     historical_helper.py rotate-crop --input-path DS1105-2248DF076.tif  --output-path for.tif \
+     historical_helper.py rotate-crop                                     \
-       --interest-points '6335 1093  115555 1315  115536 9205  6265 8992'
+       --interest-points '6335 1093  115555 1315  115536 9205  6265 8992' \
+       --input-path DS1105-2248DF076.tif                                  \
+       --output-path for.tif

 Fetching a ground truth DEM
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~